Research

 - Part of the research presented at Digital Scholarship in East Asian Studies Conference, Max Planck Institute of History of Science & Berlin State Library, Berlin July 2024

-- Previous version presented at APSA 2024, Philadephia; Social Science Korea Studies Europe Network (SoKEN) Ca’Foscari Venice 2024
+- Previous version presented at APSA 2024, Philadephia; Social Science Korea Studies Europe Network (SoKEN) Ca’Foscari Venice 2024; European International Studies Association (EISA) Pan-European Conference on International Studies Bologna 2025

 - Previous version presented at Workshop on Authoritarian Institutions, Oxford University 2024

-- Manuscript in preparation as part of special issue on authoritarian institutions
+- Manuscript in consideration as part of special issue on authoritarian institutions